yinkaisheng/Python-UIAutomation-for-Windows/readme.md

 :cn:[中文版介绍](https://github.com/yinkaisheng/Python-UIAutomation-for-Windows/blob/master/readme_cn.md)

 Do not use 3.7.6 and 3.8.1, comtypes doesn't work in these two versions.
-Install an earlier version or wait for next version. https://github.com/enthought/comtypes/issues/202
+Install an earlier version or the latest version. https://github.com/enthought/comtypes/issues/202